rossrobino/drab/src/lib/docs/classes/animate.md

-The `Animate` base class provides a declarative way using the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) through HTML attributes.
+The `Animate` base class provides a declarative way to use the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) through HTML attributes.
 The `animateElement` method uses these attributes and persists the final animation state.
 Other elements in **drab** extend this class